Low Wood, Lake District Wedding Photography venue

 20 WEDDING PHOTOGRAPHS TAKEN IN THE LAKE DISTRICT BY MULTI-AWRD WINNER DAVID RUCKER

-The below photos convey my non staged, natural, authentic style shot within every corner of Lakeland at several prestigious wedding venues.
+The below photos convey my non staged, natural, authentic style shot within every corner of Lakeland at several prestigious wedding venues throughout the whole of Cumbria.

-Would like to see a recent wedding in Cumbria you can see Helen & James’s photos from Askham Hall.
+Would like to see Helen & James’s wedding photos from Askham Hall, Cumbria ?

-Are you planning an elopement wedding or proposal in The Lakes or Cumbria ?
+Are you planning an elopement wedding or proposal in Cumbria, or anywhere in The Lake District.

 I’m known for my epic cinematic style of photography so click here for details as I offer a comprehensive planning service where you can tap into my local knowledge to plan your perfect day.